Child Care: Child Care Guide

-- There may be communication gaps due to multiple providers.
+- There may be communication gaps due to multiple caregivers.

-Home-based care is a form of child care in which providers care for children, often of different ages, in their own homes or the homes of the parents.
+Home-based care is a form of child care in which providers care for children, often of different ages, in their own homes, or in the child's own home.

 In-Home Care: A provider is hired to care for the children of one or more families in a child's own home.
 This option includes au pairs and nannies.